lukeholder/craft-dbug/README.md

     {{ craft.request | dbug }}
     {{ dbug(craft.request) }}

-Click the green boxes to see output
+Click the green boxes to see output!

 Aha!
 We can see this variable has some useful methods on it.
 Let's dig deeper: